First Britons receive Covid-19 vaccine, a landmark moment in the pandemic - Local News 8

 First Britons receive Covid-19 vaccine, a landmark moment in the pandemic

-The United Kingdom has become the first Western nation to begin vaccinating its citizens with a Covid-19 shot outside of clinical trials — a landmark moment in the coronavirus pandemic.
+The United Kingdom has become the world’s first nation to begin vaccinating its citizens with a fully vetted and authorized Covid-19 shot, a landmark moment in the coronavirus pandemic.

 The first Briton to get the Pfizer/BioNTech vaccine — 90-year-old Margaret Keenan — received the first of two doses at 6:31 a.m. local time on Tuesday at University Hospital in Coventry, less than a week after the UK became the first country to approve it.

-Note: An earlier version of this story misspelled the name of vaccine recipient William Shakespeare.
-This has been corrected.